remotesensorDJB/pitches/PITCHME.md

 ---
 ### The Plan
 * Talk about *Geographic Scale*
  * What is it?
 How do we represent it?
+Large scale vs small scale.
  * What are the effects/limitations of scale?
  * How do we make decisions about scale in our mapping efforts?
 * Talk about *Scale of Measurement*